MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-local-site-list.md

 >[!Note]
 >
 >1.
-If you have enabled IE mode testing through the *InternetExplorerIntegrationTestingAllowed* policy, you will see this setting, but it will be greyed out unless you  explicitly Enable the *InternetExplorerIntegrationReloadInIEModeAllowed* policy.
+If you have enabled IE mode testing through the *InternetExplorerIntegrationTestingAllowed* policy, you will see this setting, but it will be greyed out unless you  explicitly enable the *InternetExplorerIntegrationReloadInIEModeAllowed* policy.
 >
 >2.
 If **Allow sites to be reloaded in Internet Explorer mode** is set to **Default**, users might be able to reload sites in IE mode if they have existing Internet Explorer 11 usage.